zhuowei/meta-rayban-firmware-android-emulator/README.md

 - in Android Studio's Device Manager, create a virtual device for Android 14, Google APIs
 - extract the repacked firmware
+- close all existing Android Emulators.
 - start the emulator with the copy of the emulator image:

-`~/Library/Android/sdk/emulator/emulator -avd Greatwhite -show-kernel -sysdir greatwhite_sim -selinux permissive -accel on -prop qemu.sf.lcd_density=160 -skin 600x600`
+`~/Library/Android/sdk/emulator/emulator -avd Greatwhite -show-kernel -sysdir greatwhite_sim -selinux permissive -accel on -prop qemu.sf.lcd_density=160 -skin 600x600 -netsim-args "--config $PWD/greatwhite_sim/custom_netsim_config.json"`

 Once you get to the "There's an internal problem with your device." screen, start the glasses' launcher manually by